by James Morris

 I wonder whether these two populations, might, over time, become two distinct species.
 Speciation occurs when two populations of the same species become separated in some way.
 A geographic barrier, such as a river, canyon, or ocean, can split a population in two and prevent individuals on one side from interbreeding with those on the other.

-I could imagine distinct rural and urban species, the gull equivalent of country mouse and city mouse, with different habits and tastes.
-Perhaps the coastal gulls will start to prefer fish and clams, while the urban gulls will become specialized for crêpes and croissants.
+I could imagine distinct rural and urban species, the gull equivalent of country mouse and city mouse, with different habits and preferences.
+Perhaps the coastal gulls will eat fish and clams, while the urban gulls will develop a taste for crêpes and croissants.

 Who knows?
 Perhaps one day you will find yourself walking in the Luxembourg Gardens, when a seagull swoops down and steals your croissant.
 Well, as they say, c’est la vie.